shustinm/hydration/docs/fields.md

 | `Double`     | 8 bytes  |

 ##### Validation
-Fields have a `validator` keyword argument, you
+Fields have a `validator` keyword argument, which allows you catch errors during early stages of the object creation, whether by construction or `from_bytes`
 ```python
 from hydration import *